Traditional & Pour-over Wills

 (3) Provides instructions for your final remains.

-(4) Nominates a Guardian for any minor children.
+(4) Nominates a Guardian for any minor children or dependants.

-Who do you appoint as a Personal Representative?
+Who should I appoint as my Personal Representative?